- Cinco de Mayo means 5th of May in Spanish.

 Download the Cinco de Mayo Worksheet

-This worksheet is free to download and use in the classroom to increase your Cinco de Mayo knowledge.Download
+Download and use this worksheet in the classroom or at home to increase your students' Cinco de Mayo knowledge.Download